 David Diamant is the pseudonym of David Erlich, a Jewish communist and committed member of the underground resistance during World War II.
 This collection consists of original documents collected by Diamant over a period of approximately 30 years dealing primarily with the Jewish segment of the French underground resistance; many of the documents originate with communist groups, and some deal with Polish groups.
 Documents are in Yiddish and French.

 The revolution of 1848 caused the final collapse of monarchy in France, and in the power vacuum that followed a range of competing voices sought to control the future direction of the country.
-The social and political upheavals of this period are richly detailed in this unique collection of newspapers and periodicals an essential resource for understanding modern European history.
+The social and political upheavals of this period are comprehensively detailed in this unique collection of newspapers and periodicals, making it a useful resource for understanding modern European history.
 (In French)

 These photos depict the local conditions of North Africa, Italy/Southern France, and Germany from the years 1943 to 1945.
 Included are 19 images of Mt.
 Vesuvius that depict the volcano before, during and after its eruption in 1944.

-So many research topics emerged from the colonial conquest and the legacy of slavery in modern South African society—the Anglo-Boer War, imperial policy, and race classification among them—that this volatile corner of nineteenth-century history draws enduring interest from scholars and students.
-To support their research, Europe and Africa: Commerce, Christianity, Civilization, and Conquest delivers monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics, and international strategy.
+So many research topics emerged from the colonial conquest and the legacy of slavery in modern South African society - the Anglo-Boer War, imperial policy, and race classification among them - that this volatile corner of nineteenth-century history draws enduring interest from scholars and students.
+To support their research, this archive delivers monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics, and international strategy.

-This collection reveals the eventful history of Russia during the revolutionary era, from the perspective of metropolitan and provincial newspapers and journals published by the most radical political forces.
+This collection of writings reveals the eventful history of Russia during the revolutionary era, from the perspective of metropolitan and provincial newspapers and journals published by the most radical political forces.
 Furthermore, these materials shed new light on the relationship of the anarchists with the Bolsheviks and the Soviet State, and also reveal the impact of anarchist ideas on the literature and art of the period.
+Note: In Russian.

 This collection represents works of all Russian literary avant-garde schools.
-It comprises almost 800 books, periodicals and almanacs most of them published between 1910-1940 and thus offers an exceptionally varied and well-balanced overview of one of the most versatile movements in Russian literature.
-The books in this collection can be regarded as objects of art, illustrated by famous artists such as Malevich, Goncharova and Lisitskii. ...
+It comprises almost 800 books, periodicals and almanacs most of them published between 1910-1940 and thus offers a varied and well-balanced overview of one of the most versatile movements in Russian literature.
+The books in this collection can be regarded as objects of art, illustrated by famous artists such as Malevich, Goncharova and Lisitskii.

-This collection of theater periodicals provides a detailed picture of metropolitan and provincial Russian theater, and reflects the cultural life in Russia at the turn of the 20th century.
-These periodicals contain sharp-tongued articles, reviews, theater repertoires, librettos, documentary materials, announcements and advertisements.
-The collection is a unique source for a wide range of scholars in the fields of history, cultural studies, theater history and sociology.
+This collection of theatre periodicals provides a detailed picture of metropolitan and provincial Russian theatre, and reflects the cultural life in Russia at the turn of the 20th century.
+These periodicals contain, as well as articles, reviews, theatre repertoires, librettos, documentary materials, announcements and advertisements.
+The collection is a unique source for a wide range of scholars in the fields of history, cultural studies, theatre history and sociology.

-This collection includes Soviet film magazines and newspapers from the 1920s and 1930s, reflecting the most interesting and fertile period in the history of Russian film.
+This Brill collection includes Soviet film magazines and newspapers, 1918-42, reflecting a most productive period in the history of Russian film.
 These publications shed light on the production side of Soviet cinematography, as well as on the theoretical and practical concepts developed by the period's leading directors and critics.
 They also highlight the role of film in Soviet cultural life.
 Film magazines and newspapers featured articles by leading Soviet directors (Lev Kuleshov, Sergei Eisenstein, Dziga Vertov, Aleksandr Dovzhenko, Abram Room), as well as members of the avant-garde LEF, leading authors and philologists.

-This archive contains materials providing information on the activities of the Soviet film company Sovkino and its relations with various other companies in the film industry, both in the Soviet Union and abroad, between 1923 and 1935.
-The collection contains administrative, personnel and financial records, transcripts of meetings, statistical reports, documents related to film export, film import, and film production, reviews, film repertoire, etc. The list and contents of the documents in this collection is shaped by the fact that Soviet cinematography was the target of focused official policies ...
+The documents in this Brill collection cover the period when state monopoly control over the Soviet cinema industry - production, distribution and exhibition - was being established between 1923 and 1935.
+The collection contains administrative, personnel and financial records, transcripts of meetings, statistical reports, documents related to film export, film import, and film production, reviews, film repertoire, etc. The list and contents of the documents in this collection is shaped by the fact that Soviet cinematography was the target of focused official policies.

 This resource brings together hundreds of accounts by women of their travels across the globe from the early 19th century to the late 20th century.
-Students and researchers will find sources covering a variety of topics including: architecture; art; British Empire; climate; customs; exploration; family life; housing; industry; language; monuments; mountains; natural history; politics and diplomacy; race; religion; science; shopping; war.
-A wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
+Sources cover many topics and a wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
 The resource includes a slideshow with hundreds of items of visual material, including postcards, sketches and photographs.
+The sources can also be used to examine the variety of motivations for travel including tourism, work, exploration, missionary work and pilgrimages.
+They also show the diverse range of women who travelled.

 The Wiley Digital Archives: Royal Geographical Society (with IBG) collection includes materials from the society’s library, as well as its extensive archival and map collection.
 Hundreds of thousands of manuscript maps are complemented by manuscript material, fieldnotes, correspondence, drawings, pamphlets, atlases, gazetteers, and a range of other published and unpublished material.
 The archive sheds light on the impact of geographical science on history, exploration, colonialism, and diplomatic policies, as well as natural resources, cultural studies, anthropology, and ethnography.